Terre Haute House

-The Terre Haute House was a historic hotel in downtown Terre Haute, Indiana, United States, that was demolished despite numerous efforts to preserve it.
-The hotel was replaced by a Hilton Garden Inn, which opened in 2007.
+The Terre Haute House was a historic hotel in downtown Terre Haute, Indiana, United States.

+Despite numerous efforts to preserve it, the building was demolished and replaced by the Hilton Garden Inn, which opened in 2007.
-Overview

-Since its closure in 1970, the Terre Haute House was considered by some as a faded reminder of Terre Haute's somewhat sordid past as a midwestern “Sin City” and, in the years since its closure, it came to be viewed by some in the city as an impediment to downtown revitalization.
-It was not always looked upon with such scorn — it was once the social center of the city, the site of numerous formal dances, conventions, parties, and other events.

-The 10-story building Renaissance Revival-style, located on the northeast corner of Seventh Street and Wabash Avenue (U.S. Highway 40), was the pinnacle of high-class accommodations in its heyday, from the 1920s to the 1950s, a time when Terre Haute's well-known illegal gambling operations and other businesses of ill repute brought the highest of the high rollers to town.
+The Terre Haute House was a Renaissance Revival-style, 10-story building located on the northeast corner of Seventh Street and Wabash Avenue (U.S. Highway 40).
+It was a high-class accommodation between the 1920s and the 1950s, a time when Terre Haute's well-known illegal gambling operations and other businesses of ill repute brought high rollers to the area.